Fireworks, joyous fans on streets as Pakistan celebrates unprecedented win over India in ICC World Cup | Sports-Games

 ''Congratulations to the Pakistan Team and especially to Babar Azam who led from the front, as well as to the brilliant performances of Rizwan & Shaheen Afridi.
 The nation is proud of you all,'' Prime Minister Imran Khan stated from his twitter account.

-The Chairman of the Pakistan Cricket Board, Ramiz Raja also tweeted that it was a proud moment for all Pakistanis.
+The Chairman of the Pakistan Cricket Board, Ramiz Raja, also tweeted that it was a proud moment for the country.

 ''Alhamdolilla…It's the first one, the most magnificent one but remember journey has just begun.. such a proud moment for all Pakistanis and thank you boys for providing us this moment to cherish.''
 Farhan, a university student, had driven down to the Seaview beach area soon after the match to celebrate the victory as loud music and patriotic songs played from stereo decks in many cars, which honked horns near the beach as police tried to control the increasing traffic.